nevrome/currycarbon/README.md

 # currycarbon

-An experimental radiocarbon calibration module written in and for [Haskell](https://www.haskell.org/).
-Comes with a small executable to run calibration on the commandline.
+An experimental radiocarbon calibration module written in and for [Haskell](https://www.haskell.org).
+Comes with a small CLI app to run calibration on the commandline.

-## Install
+### Library

+The Haskell library is not on Hackage yet.
+Some documentation for the dev version can be found here: https://nevrome.github.io/currycarbon

+### CLI app

 For stable release versions we automatically prepare binaries that can be downloaded and run.

 You can download them here: [ [Linux 📥](https://github.com/nevrome/currycarbon/releases/latest/download/currycarbon-Linux) | [macOS 📥](https://github.com/nevrome/currycarbon/releases/latest/download/currycarbon-macOS) | [Windows 📥](https://github.com/nevrome/currycarbon/releases/latest/download/currycarbon-Windows.exe) ].
 Older release versions are available [here](https://github.com/nevrome/currycarbon/releases).

-## Interface

 ```
 Usage: currycarbon calibrate [DATES] [-i|--inputFile ARG] [-q|--quickOut]